ETCE-LAB/reconstructit_app_frontend/README.md

 This app is only a pre alpha version to demonstrate some use-cases of the platform.

+You can find the release apk containing the app until submission of the bachelor´s project in  ``flutter-apk\app-release.apk``.

 ## Run the App

 To execute the application, ensure that both Flutter and Dart are installed on your system.